-Warner Bros. to release all 2021 films on HBO Max, theaters
+In seismic shift, Warner Bros. to stream all 2021 films

 “No one wants films back on the big screen more than we do,” said Ann Sarnoff, chief executive of WarnerMedia Studios in a statement.
 “We know new content is the lifeblood of theatrical exhibition, but we have to balance this with the reality that most theaters in the U.S. will likely operate at reduced capacity throughout 2021.”

-Warner Bros. called it a one-year plan.
+Warner Bros. called it a “unique one-year plan.”
 The studio has generally ranked among the top two studios in market share over the past decade — most recently dwarfed only by Walt Disney.
+Warner’s films typically account for $1.5-2 billion annual in ticket sales in North America — a lot of money to compensate for in HBO Max subscribers.
+A spokesperson for Warner Bros. confirmed the films will be available to subscribers with no further charge.

 Warner Bros.’
 2021 slate includes many of the expected top movies of the year, including “Dune,” “The Suicide Squad,” “Tom & Jerry,” “The Conjuring: The Devil Make Me Do It,” “King Richard” and “Judas and the Black Messiah.”